A new wave of funds: Russian investors assert themselves on the domestic and global markets

 As reported by Kommersant, a special $10mn fund will take care of projects presented by graduates from the Moscow Institute of Physics and Technology (MIPT), a prestigious technology university also known as Phystech.

-This vehicle is the creature of Flashpoint (previously Buran VC), a VC firm operating across Central and Eastern Europe, Finland and Israel, in association with i2BF Global Ventures, a US based fund with Russian connections.
+This vehicle is the creature of Flashpoint (previously Buran VC), a VC firm operating across Central and Eastern Europe, Finland and Israel, in association with i2BF Global Ventures, a US-based fund with Russian connections.

-Dubbed ‘Phystech Leadership Fund,’ the new fund will contribute $200,000 checks to rounds involving MIPT graduates, helping them scaling their technology in Russia and abroad.
+Dubbed ‘Phystech Leadership Fund,’ the new fund will contribute $200,000 checks to rounds involving MIPT graduates, helping them with scaling their technology in Russia and abroad.

-Russian state money to woo foreign startups
+Russian state money to woo foreign start-ups

 This new wave of funds also includes a yet-to-be-named state-backed vehicle.
-In early April Sber, the state-controlled financial and digital giant, and RVC (Russian Venture Company, now affiliated to the sovereign wealth fund RDIF) announced plans to launch a joint $100mn fund for early-stage tech startups.
-As reported by EWDN, the fund will target startups based in Russia as well as foreign with plans to enter the Russian market.
+In early April Sber, the state-controlled financial and digital giant, and RVC (Russian Venture Company, now affiliated to the sovereign wealth fund RDIF) announced plans to launch a joint $100mn fund for early-stage tech start-ups.
+As reported by EWDN, the fund will target start-ups based in Russia as well as foreign with plans to enter the Russian market.

-Sber President Herman Gref saw in this initiative “the first step toward the implementation of Russia’s Innovative Development Strategy and the reform of development institutions.”
+Sber president Herman Gref saw in this initiative “the first step toward the implementation of Russia’s innovative development strategy and the reform of development institutions.”

-According to him, Sber and the RDIF “aim to establish a culture of technological and science-intensive entrepreneurship in Russia to cultivate unicorn startups that will be competitive in the international arena.”
+According to him, Sber and the RDIF “aim to establish a culture of technological and science-intensive entrepreneurship in Russia to cultivate unicorn start-ups that will be competitive in the international arena.”

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.